 For the first time in history, more people live in cities than not, and that number is growing rapidly.
 Cities are directly responsible for around two-thirds of global final energy use as well as for significant indirect consumption of energy through other goods and materials.
 They account for around 75% of global CO2 emissions.
 At the same time, cities are incubators for change and innovation and can lead the global energy transition.

-The seed funding for the pilot city of Sydney, Australia, will finance the participatory multi-stakeholder processes needed to fill gaps in data and identify Sydney’s specific energy needs.
-The aim is to develop the energy modelling process in close accordance with the needs and demands of stakeholders within cities (city councils, utilities, industry, tourism, residents, academia etc.) in various geographic locations.
+Funding for the pilot will finance the participatory multi-stakeholder processes needed to fill gaps in data and identify Sydney’s specific energy needs, leveraging a detailed regional energy model led by partner institute University of Technology Sydney (UTS).
+The aim is to develop the energy modelling process in close accordance with the needs and demands of stakeholders within cities (city councils, utilities, industry, tourism, residents, and academia).

 The process of stakeholder engagement will consist of mapping, identifying and actively involving the key actors in Sydney to engage in peer-to-peer dialogues and knowledge co-production to assess the city’s energy needs; sources and energy planning processes will be determined.
-The results of this multi-stakeholder process will serve as input for the design and development of the software, so that it will be in line with the expectations of local actors, providing a just transition and maximising socio-economic benefits for a greener recovery post COVID-19.
-The peer-to-peer dialogues will be accompanied throughout the project and energy model development process by a state-of-the-art advocacy strategy, making sure that citizens widely support the urban energy transition while building the needed capacities among future users of the cities 2.0 energy model.
+The results of this multi-stakeholder process will serve as input for the design and development of the software, so that it will be in line with the expectations of local actors, providing a just transition and maximizing socio-economic benefits for a greener recovery post COVID-19.

 If you are interested in supporting this project please use the form to the right to submit an inquiry.